CSC 161 Module 000: Getting Started with Linux, C, and the Scribbler 2

 Scribbler 2 robot to play a song or melody that extends at least 30

-seconds.
-Students should also write a description of their program,
+introduces the song.
+Students should also write a description of their

-compile the program, and run it.
-Creativity in identifying a song or melody
+program, compile the program, and run it.
+Creativity in identifying a song

-is encouraged.
-Songs which have been used in examples or labs may not be
+or melody is encouraged.
+Songs which have been used in examples or labs

 Submission of your project should come in two parts: